cs544-wisc/f23/p8/README.md

 | ---:| -------: |
 | 0   |     3233 |

-Now let's answer some questions.
+Now, let's answer some questions.

 #### Q1: what is the `geo_id` for Dane county? (note that Madison is in Dane county).